-- I would swear on a stack of sacred tones that I had seen a discredited founder listed on the coaching roster at a life/corporate coaching firm.
-When this founder launched a new venture, I went back to check the coaching firm’s website: they were no longer listed.
+- I would swear on a stack of sacred tomes that I had seen a founder listed on the coaching roster at a life/corporate coaching firm – the founder had been dragged in the media for having created a uniquely dysfunctional office environment.
+This founder recently launched a new venture, I went back to check the coaching firm’s website: they were no longer appeared to be coaching.

 Here’s one thing, though — in certain circles, being a Coach or Consultant is stronger branding than being Unemployed.

 Also, by the end of the holiday weekend I hope to have finished the last of Denise Mina’s police procedurals featuring Alex Morrow.
 The stories are complex, Alex is sometimes a jerk, and the resolutions are often full of the loose ends that happen in real life.